scnslabutsa/myhthelperEduContent/_episodes/C.md

 **CT Scan (Computerized Tomography Scan, Computerized Axial Tomography (CAT) Scan)** A series of pictures created by a computer linked to an X-ray machine.
 The scan gives detailed internal images of the body.

-**Cumulative Risk**
-The sum of a person's chances of developing a disease (like breast cancer) over the course of a lifetime (usually defined as birth up to age 85).
-For example, the cumulative (lifetime) risk of breast cancer for women is about 1 in 8 (or about 12 percent).
-This means for every 8 women, one will be diagnosed with breast cancer during her lifetime (up to age 85).

 **Cyst**
 A fluid-filled sac.